omoju/IntroCSExperiencePrediction/Readme.md

 ## License

-The contents of this repository are covered under the [GNU GENERAL PUBLIC LICENSE](License.md).
+The contents of this repository are subjected to the [GNU GENERAL PUBLIC LICENSE](License.md).